ShawnDriscoll/Traveller-RPG-SectorGen/README.rst

 You can always run the .EXE versions for Windows 10 if you don't have the Python language installed.

+**Known History**

+* v0.2.1b

+  Chance of Super-Earths being generated.
+This Traveller 5 rule was previously removed, but then put back in as an option.

+* v0.2.0b

+  Sectors are now generated in Traveller 5 format.

+  A lot of the Traveller 5 world generation rules were removed, while keeping the Mongoose Traveller 2nd Edition rules.
+No more 3,000 trillion population sectors.

+* v0.0.1b

+  Initial release.

 The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2022 Far Future Enterprises.
 Traveller is a registered trademark of Far Future Enterprises.